 If you want to attract on-the-go customers who are searching for products and services like yours, you need to invest in voice search optimization.

 The most important thing to know about optimizing for voice search is that for your business to appear in search results, the search engine must think that your brand is a perfect match for the search query.
-Google takes into account 3 things:
+Google takes into account three things:

 - Distance.
 Your brand will have a better chance of ranking high in local searches if you are near the location of the searcher.
 Do not underestimate the power of consistency in your business’ citation information, which includes address and phone number.
-If you want to show up for nearby searches, you have to do the citation correctly.
+If you want to show up for nearby searches, you have to do this correctly.

 - Relevance.
 Of course, your business has to be relevant to the search query.
 This is where voice optimization comes into play.
-Voice search will involve the use of long spoken phrases or long-tail keywords.
+Voice search will involve the use of long, spoken phrases or long-tail keywords.
 Instead of just mentioning a single keyword like “pizza,” people will likely say “find me a pizza restaurant nearby.”

-How Do You Optimize Your Business For Voice Search?
+How Do You Optimize Your Business for Voice Search?

 1. Optimize in Question Form